NSHipster/articles/2013-07-01-enumerators.md

 ## Enumerate With Blocks

-Finally, with the introduction of blocks in OS X 10.6 / iOS 4, came a new block-based way to enumerate collections:
+Finally, with the introduction of blocks in OS X Snow Leopard / iOS 4, came a new block-based way to enumerate collections:

 ~~~{objective-c}
 [array enumerateObjectsUsingBlock:^(id object, NSUInteger idx, BOOL *stop) {